slateci/slateci.github.io/_posts/2019-10-14-kubernetes-with-singularity.md

 Finally, it is time to initialize the Kubernetes cluster itself.
 It's important to pick the correct CIDR range for the networking plugin you plan to use; here we use the range favored by Calico:

 	kubeadm init --pod-network-cidr=192.168.0.0/16 --cri-socket unix:///var/run/singularity.sock

+If you are running firewalld, it will need to be configured to open the ports used by Kubernetes:

+	firewall-cmd --permanent --add-port=6443/tcp
+	firewall-cmd --permanent --add-port=10250/tcp

 At this point there are only a few more steps to being able to use the cluster.
 First, tell kubectl where to find your administrator config so that you can use it to complete the set-up: